Top Asian News 2:32 a.m. GMT

 MAE SOT, Thailand (AP) — Eighty-four Indonesians freed from scam centers in Myanmar were set to return home Friday as the repatriation of thousands of such workers after a crackdown strains regional resources.
 The Indonesians were among more than 7,000 people being held in the Myanmar border town Myawaddy following a crackdown on the scam centers by Thailand, Myanmar and China.
 Two buses carrying the Indonesians arrived Thursday in the Thai border city of Mae Sot, where the passengers had health checks and their identities were verified.
 Hundreds of thousands of people are believed to have been lured to work in Myanmar, Cambodia and Laos to commit global scams through false romances, bogus investment pitches and illegal gambling schemes.

-Suicide bomb at a seminary in northwest Pakistan kills top cleric and 4 others ahead of Ramadan
+Suicide bomber kills senior cleric at pro-Taliban seminary in northwest Pakistan on eve of Ramadan

 Judge overthrows conviction of owners of New Zealand island where 22 died in volcanic eruption